catseye/Tamsin/doc/Tamsin.markdown

     | main = return hello('beautiful world').
     = hello(beautiful world)

 In a term context, variables may be given.
-The term is always expanded during evaluation.
+Terms are expanded during evaluation, unless they are patterns (which we'll get to eventually.)

     | main = set E = world & return hello(E).
     = hello(world)